-While an increased demand for services may occur, the LACoFD has confirmed that project implementation would not result in the need for new or physically altered fire facilities in order to serve the proposed project or additional staffing.2 The LACoFD anticipates that property tax revenue generated by the proposed project would mitigate any impact the proposed project may have on fire department services.
+While an increased demand for services may occur, the LACoFD has confirmed that project implementation would not result in the need for new or physically altered fire facilities in order to serve the proposed project or additional staffing.
+The LACoFD anticipates that property tax revenue generated by the proposed project would mitigate any impact the proposed project may have on fire department services.

 Future construction of single-family homes would be reviewed on a project-by-project basis and would be required to comply with Walnut City Code Title III Public Health, Safety and Welfare, Chapter 13 Fire Prevention and fire department requirements such as emergency response access and water requirements.
-The Walnut Valley Water District (WVWD) would meet the domestic demands for the proposed project, and would be responsible for confirming that it could provide adequate fire flows, as identified in Mitigation Measure FP-6.
-Refer to Section 5.14, Water for a discussion of water service and water supply.
-Adherence to the recommended mitigation measures (Mitigation Measures FP-1 through FP-9), conditions of approval identified by the LACoFD, and compliance with the Walnut City Code ensures that potentially significant project impacts are reduced to less than significant impact for fire protection services.
+Adherence to the recommended mitigation measures and conditions of approval identified by the LACoFD, and compliance with the Walnut City Code ensures that project implementation would result in a less than significant impact to fire protection services.